 85% of the Nepalis live in villages (with a strong tendency to rural depopulation) – a reason to get to know more about this life.
 Nothing easier than that: all trekking routes are passing villages and even who is not interested in trekking gets good opportunities with overnight-trips from Kathmandu for a village-stay as for example in Nagarkot or Bandipur.
 The villages have their own rules of living together.
 With some time, open mind and talks one can get to know a lot.

 For women living in Nepal life is hard i some aspects.
 In this patriarchic system they have fewer rights but more duties as men.
+Menstruation in particular is fraught with stigma and rules, especially in remote areas.
 However there are also lots of examples for strong, happy and willful women.
 What about getting more to know?
 As woman doing a special female-based tour? barriers of language and structures of work give less opportunities in ordinary tourism to get to know the women better.
 We enable you good contacts, visits of women projects and a wonderful time together.
-Have a look here, too: Women Travel with Yangla Tours
+And for sure we also can offer a female guide!

 Despite Nepal offering a lot of 8.000s – this is not our collar size!
 But there are some summits between 6. and 7.000 m, we like to organise the climbing.
 Island Peak (6.189 m), Mera Peak (6.447 m), Lobuche East (6.119 m), Larkye Peak (6.249 m), Mori Motto (6.150 m) are just some of our ideas.
 Summit gear, experienced guides, a great team and an insurance are always included.